Asia hedge funds embracing transparency to win cash

 Hill, whose firm manages about $300 million and requires a minimum of $20 million to run a managed account, said they had more money in such accounts than in funds.

-Max Gottschalk, co-founder of Swiss asset manager Gottex GFMN.S, said he added one Asia manager to his managed accounts platform LUMA this year and was in discussions with five others.
+Max Gottschalk, co-founder of Swiss asset manager Gottex, said he added one Asia manager to his managed accounts platform LUMA this year and was in discussions with five others.

 Singapore-based MNJ Capital Management's Chief Executive Joseph Oyaski said he was in talks to take on his first managed account worth $20 million next year.